dainst/image_processing/README.md

 ## Running Docker

-1 - Copy the docker-compose environment file and the docker-compose template and adjust the database credentials and other configuration  as needed.
+1 - Copy the docker-compose environment file template and adjust the database credentials and other configuration as needed.
 ```
 cp .env_template .env
-cp docker-compose.yml_template docker-compose.yml
 ```

 2 - Build the Docker images and start one container each.